rbturnbull/dcodex/docs/dependencies.rst

 Dependencies
 ============

-The main two dependencies needed are python (version 3.8 or later) and PostgreSQL.
+The main two dependencies needed are python (version 3.8 or 3.9 at the time of writing) and PostgreSQL.
 You can install these on your system directly or you can run a dcodex project in Docker.

 Mac
 ---